CC-SnT/ABCs/README.md

 # ABCs
-Learning to program with Python
+This is my first repository.
+I am learning to program with Python.
 Author - Sai Manohar